By J. L. Starkey

 How wrong they would have been, and how much they would have learned if they had known the rest of his story.
 I am so proud to call this courageous and rebellious southern gentleman my great-great-grandfather.

 If William Baugh had a theme song, it would probably be “Against the Grain.”
 It’s a well-known song that was made famous by the husband of a distant Baugh cousin…but that’s a story for another time, isn’t it?
-For now, I will just have a look at William’s photo, and I will imagine him saying:
+For now, I’ll have a look at William’s photo, and I’ll imagine him saying:

 I have been accused of makin’ my own rules.

 There must be rebel blood just a-runnin’ through my veins.

 But I ain’t no hypocrite.

 What you see is what you get.

 And that’s the only way I know to play the game.